Home

 - Please rate the impact from 1 to 10.
 10 being a bad accident (a roll over accident).

-- How big is the damage in your car?
+- How big is the damage to your car?
 Like a dime, a quarter, a basketball size, the entire vehicle?

 - Did you hear any explosions?